adlnet/profile-server/README.md

 ## Test
 Server-side unit tests are located at `/test`.
 They can be run by using the comment `yarn test` at the command line.
 Results will be printed in the terminal.

+The profileValidator module has tests that use the profiles found in ADL's `https://github.com/adlnet/xapi-authored-profiles` project.
+Download or clone the project into the `/server/profileValidator` folder before running these tests.

 ## Run
 A browser tab should open and show the index page of the app after executing the `yarn start` command in the client folder. _If it didn't automatically open, you can navigate to http://localhost:3000_